Oisin Fagan: Debut fights

 Fagan had only three fights in his amateur career before turning professional in February 2003, winning his first fight at the AMC Flea Market in Oklahoma City, when he knocked out fellow debutant Sheldon Mosley.

 Fagan's first loss came against Isaac Mendoza in July 2003.
-Mendoza gave Fagan which broke his nose and cheekbone in three places.
+Mendoza gave Fagan a punch which broke his nose and cheekbone in three places.
 Fagan refused to have the fight stopped until the bout was over however with ten seconds to go in the fight the referee called a halt to the fight due to the loss of blood.

 After Fagan's first nine pro fights he had a patchy record of six wins and three losses including a points defeat to Julio César Chávez Jr. Following this mediocre start to his career and a defeat to Derrick Moon in October 2004, Fagan had considered quitting boxing but was encouraged to continue by former world champion Wayne McCullough.
 Fagan then went to train with McCullough and found a new drive behind his boxing and decided to give boxing one final chance.